bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 test/mailers/previews/posts_controller/post
 ```

-If all those attempts fail, then Rails starts the lookup again in the parent
+If all those attempts fail, then Quails starts the lookup again in the parent
 namespace.
 In this case only the top-level remains:

 ```